leo-arch/clifm/misc/tools/imgprev/README.md

 Available previewing methods are: `sixel`, `ueberzug`, `kitty`, and `ascii`.

-The previwing method is controlled by the `method` variable in the `clifmimg` script.
+The previewing method is controlled by the `method` variable in the `clifmimg` script.
 By default, this variable is unset, meaning that **clifm** will try to guess the available method.
 To manually choose a method, set the `method` variable to any of the available methods.

 If using either `ueberzug`<sup>1</sup> or `kitty` methods, you must run **clifm** via the `clifmrun` script.

 If using rather the `ascii` method, several applications to generate ASCII previews are available: `chafa`, `pixterm`, `img2text`, `viu`, `catimg`, `tiv`, and `timg`.
-Use the `ascii_method` variable in the `clifmimg` script to set you preferred application.
+Use the `ascii_method` variable in the `clifmimg` script to set your preferred application.
 It defaults to `chafa`.

 In the case of the `sixel` method, **chafa**(1) is used to generate sixel images.